JebinAJ/Bookboon/README.md

 - Changed the initialDelaySeconds of readinessProbe.
 - Removed args.

+Tested and the pod starts running in couple of minutes.

-Task 3 (deployment-svc.yaml)
+Task 3 (cerebro-svc.yaml)
 A new service file is created which interact with deployment file.
 Tested using minikube and successfully accessed ato Cerebro GUI

 Task 4
-A shell script is writen in bookboon.sh which gives logs as Bookboon test and it is called inside Dockerfile.
+A shell script is writen in bookboon.sh which gives logs and the script is called inside the Dockerfile.

 Task 5
-Script is written in python with the requirment provided in the name pythonscript.py
+Python script is provided as per the requirment.